react-theming/react-theme-provider/README.md

 You may want to use React Theme Provider in some cases:

 ### if you **don't use** Material-UI:
-1. Provide to your React Components theme data via `context`.
+1. Provide the `theme data` to your React Components via `context`.
 You don't need to have Material-UI in dependencies if you just want to pass your [created](https://sm-react.github.io/storybook-addon-material-ui) theme to your non Material-UI components.
 2. Add style to your `html` elements - it will be based on your theme settings.
 3. **Switch** your created themes via API.